foreverfl/vscode/docs/sourcecontrol/github.md

 ![Issue Status bar actions](images/github/issue-status-bar-actions.png)

-You can configure the name of the branch using the **GitHub Issues: Issue Branch Title** (`setting(githubIssues.issueBranchTitle)`) setting.
-If your workflow doesn't involve creating a branch, or if you want to be prompted to enter a branch name every time, you can skip that step by turning off the **GitHub Issues: Use Branch For Issues** (`setting(githubIssues.useBranchForIssues)`) setting.
+You can configure the name of the branch using the **GitHub Issues: Issue Branch Title** (`githubIssues.issueBranchTitle`) setting.
+If your workflow doesn't involve creating a branch, or if you want to be prompted to enter a branch name every time, you can skip that step by turning off the **GitHub Issues: Use Branch For Issues** (`githubIssues.useBranchForIssues`) setting.

-Once you are done working on the issue and want to commit a change, the commit message input box in the **Source Control** view will be populated with a message, which can be configured with **GitHub Issues: Working Issue Format SCM** (`setting(githubIssues.workingIssueFormatScm)`).
+Once you are done working on the issue and want to commit a change, the commit message input box in the **Source Control** view will be populated with a message, which can be configured with **GitHub Issues: Working Issue Format SCM** (`githubIssues.workingIssueFormatScm`).

 ## GitHub Repositories extension